cengique/lectures-prog-data-analysis/content/chapter-vectors/_index.md

 ### Numpy exercise 3

 We expect the population to increase by 3% every year.
-Make a matrix of predictions for each county and each year by using:
+Make a matrix of predictions for each county for the next three years by using:

 - `ga_population` is a list of population numbers (in thousands) for each county.